r-simmer/simmer/cran-comments.md

   COPYRIGHT HOLDER: Bart Smeets, Iñaki Ucar

 Possibly mis-spelled words in DESCRIPTION:
-  DES (9:6, 10:55)
+  DES (9:6)

 * checking installed package size ...
-NOTE installed size is  10.1Mb sub-directories of 1Mb or more: libs   9.0Mb
+NOTE installed size is  11.0Mb sub-directories of 1Mb or more: libs   10.0Mb

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+There is one downstream dependency, simmer.plot, for which I'm the maintainer too.